ltpitt/bash-network-repair-automation/README.md

 ## How to use

 - Clone this repo locally
 - Customize path according to the folder where you cloned the script:
 `*/5 * * * * /yourpath/network_check.sh`
 - Put the resulting row into your root crontab:
 `sudo crontab -e`
 - If you also want to reboot in case wifi is not working after the fix uncomment the required lines in the code (detailed explanation is in the script comments)
+- If you want to perform automatic repair fsck in case of reboot (this is the last possible recovery action) remember to uncomment fsck autorepair here:
+`/etc/default/rcS`

 ## Release History